KarelVux/owm-api-automated-testing/tests.md

 8. WeatherReport should contain weather report main details
 9. WeatherApi should get connection from owm api's forecast data
 10. WeatherReport should contain forecast data with initialized fields
+11. DailyWeather should return date in correct format when given unix timestamp